mcibique/vue-testing-examples/README.md

 }
 ```

-Check out the inversify [docs](https://github.com/inversify/InversifyJS/blob/master/wiki/symbols_as_id.md) for more.
+There are many other ways how to register service, singletons, constructors, tags, bindings, etc. Check out the inversify [docs](https://github.com/inversify/InversifyJS/blob/master/wiki/symbols_as_id.md) for more.

 ### Using decorators